rithvik-palepu/MathMatch/README.md

 # Running the App
 1) Open "MathMatch.xcodeproj" in XCode 15+
 2) Ensure a valid team is selected
-3) Connect a physical iOS device or run on integrated simulator (Bonus tip - if running on physical device, ensure developer mode is on!)
+3) Connect a physical iOS device or run on integrated simulator (Bonus tip - if running on a physical device, ensure developer mode is on!)
 4) Ensure the build is successful and run!

 # Assets and Media